mjones12209/final_acc-react/README.md

     npm install & npm start
 ```

-5. Enter your API key at the Welcome screen and click get started to begin using the App!
+Then,  enter your API key at the Welcome screen and click get started to begin using the App!